 - 1 cup (6 ounces) semisweet chocolate chips

-- Vanilla ice cream and Diamond of California Pecan Halves, optional
+- Vanilla ice cream and pecan halves, optional

 - Mix cake according to package directions.
 Set aside half of the batter; pour remaining batter into a greased and floured 13x9-in. baking pan.
 Bake at 350° for 18 minutes.
 Meanwhile, in a saucepan over low heat, melt the caramels, milk and butter.
 Remove from the heat and add nuts.
 Pour over cake.
 Sprinkle with chocolate chips.
 Pour reserved batter over top.
 Bake 20-25 minutes more or until cake springs back when lightly touched.
 Cool.
 Cut into squares.
 If desired, top each with a scoop of ice cream and a pecan half.
 Yield: 20 servings.